 Prof Allen Rodgers

-In South Africa, a unique situation exists with respect to this disease.
-Although it occurs in the white population to the same extent as elsewhere in western societies, stone formation in the black population is rare.
+Although stone disease occurs in the white population to the same extent as elsewhere in western societies, it is rare in the black population.
 Investigation of this phenomenon is another research focus of mine.

 - Rodgers A. Race, ethnicity, and urolithiasis: a critical review.
 Urol Res 2013, 41:99-103

 - Rodgers A. Urinary saturation: Casual or causal risk factor in urolithiasis.
 BJU International 2014, 114:104-110

 - Rodgers A. Physicochemical mechanisms of stone formation.
 Urolithiasis 2017,45: 27-32

 - Fakier S, Rodgers A, Jackson G. Potential thermodynamic and kinetic roles of phytate as an inhibitor of kidney stone formation: theoretical modelling and crystallization experiments.
 Urolithiasis: 2019,47:493-502

 - Rodgers A, Cele P, Ravenscroft N, Edmonds-Smith C, Jackson G. Theoretical and laboratory investigations of the effects of hydroxyproline ingestion on the metabolic and physicochemical risk factors for calcium oxalate kidney stone formation in a small group of healthy subjects.
 Int Urol Nephrol 2019, 51: 1121-1127

 - Rodgers A, Siener R. The Efficacy of Polyunsaturated Fatty Acids as Protectors against Calcium Oxalate Renal Stone Formation: A Review.
 Nutrients.
 2020; 12(4):1069